 Thomas D. Stegman, S.J.
 Opening the Doors of Faith: Encountering Jesus and His Call to Discipleship.
 Paulist Press, 2015.

 A participant can expect to spend approximately 3-4 hours each week.
 This commitment includes both preparation and interaction online.

 Dr. Dominic Doyle (video) is associate professor of systematic theology at the Boston College School of Theology and Ministry; Dr. Colleen M. Griffith (video) is professor of the practice of theology and faculty director of spirituality studies at the Boston College School of Theology and Ministry; Fr.
-Kenneth Himes, O.F.M., (video) is professor of theological ethics at the Boston College Department of Theology; Dr. Jane E. Regan (video) is associate professor of theology and religious education and chair of the Department of Religious Education and Pastoral Ministry at the Boston College School of Theology and Ministry; Fr.
-John R. Sachs, S.J., (video) is a former associate professor of systematic theology at the Boston College School of Theology and Ministry, and presently a retreat director at Eastern Point Retreat House, Gloucester, MA; and Fr.
-Thomas Stegman, S.J., (text) is dean and associate professor of New Testament at the Boston College School of Theology and Ministry.
+Kenneth Himes, O.F.M., (video) is professor of theological ethics at the Boston College Department of Theology; Dr. Jane E. Regan (video) is associate professor of theology and religious education and chair of the Department of Religious Education and Pastoral Ministry at the Boston College School of Theology and Ministry; John R. Sachs, S.J., (video) is a former associate professor of systematic theology at the Boston College School of Theology and Ministry, and presently a retreat director at Eastern Point Retreat House, Gloucester, MA; and Thomas Stegman, S.J., (text) is dean and professor of New Testament at the Boston College School of Theology and Ministry.